hellerve/blog/wip/Scheme_Macros_VIII:_Green_Threads.md

 channel and two forked threads.
 Then our main thread gives up control.
 Our scheduling is using a [round robin](https://en.wikipedia.org/wiki/Round-robin_scheduling) algorithm, which is a fancy way of saying “first come first served”.
-That means that the first thread that we created will also be the first one to gain control.
+That means that the first thread we created will also be the first one to gain control.
 It writes to the standard output and then tries to take a value from the channel.
 Because there is no value in the channel yet, the thread will give up control.
 This will activate the second thread, which will also print